 - If you are concerned about diversity in the workplace and related issues, you might bookmark the website of DiversityInc.
 There you will learn about companies that are diversity champions, and those still facing challenges.

-- Fortune, Change the World list (2016).
-Many social good partners may be found herein!
+- Fortune, Change the World list is inspiring!
+Many social good partners may be found there.
+You might also enjoy, “100 Best Companies to Work For.”

 For those with lingering concerns about Wall Street, you might enjoy watching Devin Thorpe’s interview, “John Taft: Wall Street Can Be a Force For Good” on YouTube (March 31, 2015).